mikaello/renovate-indirect-bug-repro/README.md

-# reproducing bug with double // redirect comment in transitive updates
+# reproducing bug with double // redirect comment in transitive Go updates

 (ignore the Go code in this project, the only relevant code is the `go.mod`/`go.sum` files)